consistent-milk12/docs-md/generated_docs/gimli/read/index.md

 - `fn split(&mut self, len: <Self as >::Offset) -> Result<Self>`

   Split a reader in two.

+  A new reader is returned that can be used to read the next `len` bytes, and `self` is advanced so that it reads the remainder.

 - `fn to_slice(&self) -> Result<Cow<'_, [u8]>>`

   Return all remaining data as a clone-on-write slice.

+  The slice will be borrowed where possible, but some readers may always return an owned vector.

+  Does not advance the reader.

 - `fn to_string(&self) -> Result<Cow<'_, str>>`

   Convert all remaining data to a clone-on-write string.

+  The string will be borrowed where possible, but some readers may always return an owned string.

+  Does not advance the reader.

+  Returns an error if the data contains invalid characters.

 - `fn to_string_lossy(&self) -> Result<Cow<'_, str>>`

   Convert all remaining data to a clone-on-write string, including invalid characters.

+  The string will be borrowed where possible, but some readers may always return an owned string.

+  Does not advance the reader.

 - `fn read_slice(&mut self, buf: &mut [u8]) -> Result<()>`